🧰 What I Usually Have Nearby When Repotting - Here’s what I keep on hand.. it just makes everything easier and less messy:

 Step 5: Add Fresh Soil to the Bottom

-I add a couple of inches of fresh, well-draining soil to the bottom of the new pot before placing the plant in.
+I add a couple of inches of soil to the bottom of the new pot before placing the plant in.
 This gives the roots something to grow into and helps with stability once everything is in place.

 Step 6: Place the Plant & Fill Around the Roots